Diabetes: ADA Releases Revised Position Statement on Standards of Medical Care

 Testing for prediabetes or diabetes should be performed in asymptomatic adults who are overweight or obese with at least one of the following factors: a first-degree relative with diabetes, a high-risk ethnicity or race, history of cardiovascular disease, hypertension, a high-density lipoprotein level of less than 35 mg per dL (0.91 mmol per L) or a triglyceride level greater than 250 mg per dL (2.8 mmol per L), physical inactivity, polycystic ovary syndrome, or a condition connected with insulin resistance.

 Testing should be performed annually in persons who already have prediabetes, every three years in women who have had gestational diabetes, and starting at 45 years of age in all other persons with repeat testing performed at least every three years if results are normal.
-Although not typically recommended because of inaccessibility of follow-up testing and care or lack of appropriate follow-up by patients with positive results, community screening outside of health care facilities can be considered in certain circumstances, assuming
+Although not typically recommended because of inaccessibility of follow-up testing and care or lack of appropriate follow-up by patients with positive results, community screening outside of health care facilities can be considered in certain circumstances, assuming there is an appropriate place of referral already in place.

 Coverage of guidelines from other organizations does not imply endorsement by AFP or the AAFP.